There’s a friend in mind as I write this. She’s more sister than friend. She’s more family than my blood siblings.

 In certain company, you will feel obliged to keep the conversations light and avoid discussions that may hit personal barriers or shine a light on differences of opinions.

-When you’re around a genuine friend, however, you can talk about almost anything you like.
+Another of the main qualities of a good friend, however, is that you can talk about almost anything you like.
 You don’t just meet up to discuss what you’ve both been up to or what you think of the latest TV show; the topic of conversation goes a lot deeper than that.

 You can talk about the bigger things in life; your dreams, your fears, religion, politics, the meaning of existence.
 Debates are not uncommon, and they can even get a little heated, but your conversations are most certainly not drab.